-- Negotiating vessel sales, purchases and charters and secured financing, including first preferred ship mortgages, and handling vessel documentation matters.
+- Negotiating vessel sales, purchases and charters and securing financing, including first preferred ship mortgages, and handling vessel documentation matters.

-- Representing a shipowner before en banc Sixth Circuit Court of Appeals, resulting in holding that seamen cannot recover for heart attack due to work-related stress.
+- Obtaining a decision for a shipowner from the en banc Sixth Circuit Court of Appeals, in which the court held that seamen cannot recover for heart attack due to work-related stress.

-- Representing shipowners before Sixth Circuit Court of Appeals, resulting in holding that, as a matter of law, seamen cannot recover punitive damages from a shipowner-employer under Jones Act or for unseaworthiness.
+- Obtaining decisions for shipowners from the Sixth Circuit Court of Appeals, in which the court held that, as a matter of law, seamen cannot recover punitive damages from a shipowner-employer under the Jones Act or for unseaworthiness.

-- Representing a shipowner before Sixth Circuit Court of Appeals, resulting in its holding that the dock owner was obligated to indemnify the shipowner for the death of a seaman who fell from the dock, notwithstanding shipowner negligence that contributed to the fall.
+- Obtaining a decision for a shipowner from the Sixth Circuit Court of Appeals, in which the court held that the dock owner was obligated to indemnify the shipowner for the death of a seaman who fell from the dock, notwithstanding shipowner negligence that contributed to the fall.

-- Representing a shipowner before the Ohio Court of Appeals, resulting in vacating $1.8 million personal injury verdict as excessive due to passion and prejudice of jury.
+- Obtaining a decision for a shipowner from the Ohio Court of Appeals, in which the court vacated a $1.8 million personal injury verdict as excessive due to the passion and prejudice of the jury.

-- Representing a shipowner in negotiations with the Department of Justice resulting in satisfactory resolution of $3.5 million claim for oil pollution cleanup expenses from sunken vessel.
+- Obtaining a satisfactory resolution for a shipowner in negotiations with the U.S. Department of Justice involving a $3.5 million claim for oil pollution cleanup expenses from a sunken vessel.